microsoft/sqldev/pages/go/windows/go-windows-2.md

     md SqlServerSample
     cd SqlServerSample

-    # Get and install the SQL Server driver for Go
+    # Get the SQL Server driver for Go
     go get github.com/denisenkom/go-mssqldb
-    go install github.com/denisenkom/go-mssqldb
 ```

 Create a database that will be used for the rest of this tutorial by connecting to SQL Server using sqlcmd and executing the following command.
 Don't forget to update the username and password with your own.